These Spicy Fried Chicken Drumsticks are super crispy, extra juicy, and loaded with flavor. The perfect fried chicken recipe for your next picnic!

 - 1 teaspoon paprika

-- 1 chopped Serrano pepper (seeds removed) for garnish
+- 1 chopped serrano pepper (seeds removed) for garnish (optional)

-- Rinse and pat dry your drumsticks and place them in a large casserole dish.
+- Rinse the chicken drumsticks and pat them dry.
+Place them in a large casserole dish.

 - Mix the buttermilk, hot sauce, and ½ Tablespoon Cayenne pepper together in a large bowl.
-(The original recipe called for extra hot sauce, but since I was serving this to the kids I halved it.
-Feel free to up this ratio if you like your chicken with a bit more heat.)
+(Feel free to add extra hot sauce if you love the heat.)